jia-wu-feng/Pan_Bulbosum/04_Variation_Calling/README.md

 Code for Article "A haplotype-resolved pangenome of the barley wild relative Hordeum bulbosum"

-## Simulate long reads from haplotype-resolved genomes and call variants in each haplotype.
+## Simulate long reads from haplotype-resolved genomes and call variants in each haplotype

 ````shell